 \section{Introduction}

-Non-Gaussian spatial and spatio-temporal data arise from a vast array of sources, including statistical studies in contaminated soil \citep[e.g.,][]{Paul_Cressie_2011_lognormal_kriging_block_prediction}, satellite remote sensing \citep[e.g.,][]{Sengupta_2016_MODIS}, small-area demographics \citep[e.g.,][]{Bradley_2016_Bayesian_spatial_COS_lattice_data}, and earthquake magnitudes \citep[e.g.,][]{Hu_2018_log-gamma_earthquake_magnitudes}.
-The statistical modelling of these data is pertinent, as accurate predictions, and uncertainty quantification of those predictions, give informed answers to real-world problems.
+Non-Gaussian spatial and spatio-temporal data arise from a vast array of sources, and the statistical modelling of these data is pertinent, as accurate predictions, and uncertainty quantification of those predictions, give informed answers to real-world problems.

 There are, by now, several approaches to statistical modelling and spatial/spatio-temporal prediction with non-Gaussian data.
-One widespread method to deal with non-Gaussian data is \textit{trans-Gaussian kriging} \citep[pg.~137--138]{Cressie_1993_stats_for_spatial_data}, in which standard kriging (i.e., spatial optimal linear prediction) is used after applying a non-linear transformation to the data, and approximately unbiased predictions are made back on the original scale using a delta-method approximation.
+One widespread method to deal with non-Gaussian data is \textit{trans-Gaussian kriging} \citep[pg.~137--138]{Cressie_1993_stats_for_spatial_data}, in which standard kriging (i.e., spatial optimal linear prediction) is used after applying a non-linear transformation to the data, and approximately unbiased predictions are made on the original scale using a delta-method approximation.
 Several other approaches hinge on the use of a spatial version of the generalised linear mixed model (GLMM), whereby the response distribution is assumed to be a member of the exponential family of distributions \citep[e.g.,][]{McCullagh_Nelder_1989_GLM}, and the mean is modelled using a transformation of some latent spatial process $Y(\cdot)$ \citep{Diggle_1998_spatial_GLMM}.
 In their seminal work, \cite{Diggle_1998_spatial_GLMM} employed a stationary model for $Y(\cdot)$ within the spatial GLMM framework, and a Markov chain Monte Carlo (MCMC) algorithm to obtain predictive distributions.
-Optimal prediction or estimation of unknown quantities from $m$ observations entails the inversion of an $m\times m$ covariance matrix for many statistical models.
-Since this task is generally $O(m^3)$ in computational complexity, some form of dimension-reduction is often employed in `big data' settings.
+Optimal prediction or estimation of unknown quantities from $m$ observations entails the inversion of an $m\times m$ covariance matrix for many statistical models. \Copy{FixedRankMethods}{Since this task is generally $O(m^3)$ in computational complexity, alternative approaches that scale well with sample size, which we collectively refer to as \textit{fixed-rank} approaches, are often employed in `big data' settings.}